 - 1/4 cup honey

 "Mix together and apply to your face and neck for 10 minutes.
-It's soothing and tightens pores," she says.
+It's soothing and will help your skin feel more tight," she says.

 If you want to add some extra exfoliation, Vargas suggests adding two tablespoons of almond powder and scrubbing it onto the skin with extra time spent on the t-zone, where most blackheads are found.
 Leave it on as a beauty mask.

 Get Some Pore Strips

 Pore strips are a great way to clean out your pores, especially if you have blackheads.
 Make sure to use a toner after you remove the strip so you don't leave any residue behind.
 That said, be sure to use pore strips with caution since they can tug and pull at your skin causing damage instead of helping get rid of blackheads.
 Keep in mind that pore strips are only a temporary fix for blackheads.
 And if you want to have fun with your routine, Korean skincare brands make some cute and trendy (and effective) pore strips like TONYMOLY's Egg Pore Nose Pack ($7).

 Use Oil-Blotting Sheets

 Blotting sheets are an easy way to instantly get rid of excess shine.
 Frank explains you can "use a blotting paper to remove excess oil throughout the day."
 These discreet tissues are perfect to stick in your handbag or backpack to refresh your face when needed.
 If you are in a pinch you can even use napkins or toilet paper to blot excess oil on your t-zone.
 Blotting papers are super affordable and portable.
 Frank recommends Boscia's Clear Complexion Blotting Linens ($10).

 Don't skimp on finding the right moisturizer just because you're dry in some patches and oily in others.
 Even oily skin can use a moisturizer.

 Look for Salicylic and Glycolic Acids

 Remember the salicylic acid we talked about early?
-It's an ingredient to take note of!
-"Use a product with salicylic and/or glycolic acids, which will keep pores clear and reduce pore size," explains Frank.
+It's an ingredient to take note of.
+"Use a product with salicylic and/or glycolic acids, which will keep pores clear," explains Frank.
 For an overnight treatment, he suggests using SkinCeuticals Glycolic 10 Renew Overnight ($80).

 Exfoliate Your Skin Regularly